kierenhamilton/MSc_project/laboratories/lab3/lab3.typ

 ]

 Complete the module found in ``` lab3/work/forwarding.sv```.
 The forwarding module should be compatible with the following specification.

 #pagebreak()

-== Simple branch prediction
+== Exercise 2: Branch prediction
 The simplest form of prediction is to always predict a fail, and load instructions assuming the condition will be false, achieving a 50% success rate.

 Other methods exist, though this exercise will be graded based on the success rate of the implementation.
 #box(stroke: 1pt, inset: 4pt, width: 100%)[

   #align(center)[
     #underline([Branching Specification])